Raven-SL/ru-pnames-list/readme.md

-# ru-pnames-list: List russians personal names and surnames.
+# ru-pnames-list: List of russians personal names and surnames.

+It contains the following lists:
 - Male personal names
 - Female personal names
 - Surnames